The Divorce Process

 - Omitted Property -

 A postjudgment motion available when any omitted asset or debt has not been adjudicated by the divorce judgment.

 Financial Statements required in Massachusetts

 If you are the Plaintiff, Defendant or Petitioner in a Divorce, Separate Support, Paternity, Modification or Contempt case or any other case involving alimony, child support or division of property;

 Additional statements need to be filed if you/spouse have rental income or are self-employed.
 You should consult an attorney or the State of Massachsetts websites if you have any questions.

 How long will my divorce take?

 That depends on a lot of things.
 Every divorce is different.
 Factors that can make a difference include the schedules of both parties, both lawyers and the court, the cooperation of witnesses, the speed of the appraisers, and the complexity of the case.
 While most divorce cases are settled some do go to trial.
-However in order to file for divorce in Massachusetts you need to meet residency requirements.

 If you and your spouse cannot settle your case, it will go to trial.
 At trial you each tell your story to the judge.
 It is told through your testimony, the testimony of other witnesses, and documents called exhibits.

 Trial is likely to be expensive and unpleasant.
 However, it can be the only alternative to never-ending unreasonable settlement demands.
 Still, trials are risky.
 No lawyer can predict the outcome of a trial because every case is different.
 A judge, a stranger -- possibly with a viewpoint, temperament and values very different from yours -- tells you and your spouse how to reorder your lives, divides your income and assets, and dictates when each of you may see your children.